29 Nov Real Time Information (RTI) – A Practical Guide

 Employers are required to submit records electronically to HM Revenue & Customs (HMRC) each time a payroll is run (be that weekly, monthly or quarterly), instead of annually at year-end.

 The RTI Reports

 Data quality is absolutely vital to ensuring your company’s changeover to RTI is as smooth as possible.
-HMRC has said that 80% of data quality problems they encounter revolve around employers holding incorrect or inadequate employee names, date of births or NI numbers.
-Registering employees with dummy NI codes or birth dates is no longer allowed.
+HMRC has said that 80% of data quality problems they encounter revolve around employers holding incorrect or inadequate employee names, date of births, or NI numbers.
+Registering employees with dummy NI codes or birth dates are no longer allowed.

-There are five new submission files which are part of RTI and all employers will need to understand these and include them in their payroll process.
+There are five new submission files that are part of RTI and all employers will need to understand these and include them in their payroll process.